arildm/ClockFaceTimePicker/doc/specification.md

 The main area of the component consists of two circular slider (or seekbar) controls, one within the other.
 The inner is for hours and the outer is for minutes.
 The inner is split in two rounds in order to cover both am and pm (or does otherwise distinguish graphically between the two).

-Above the circular sliders sits a traditional pair of numerical time spinners, synchronized with the sliders.
+Above the circular sliders sits a traditional pair of numerical pickers, synchronized with the sliders.

 ## Interaction